Wearable Technology Industry Overview

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Wearable Technology Market was valued at USD 27.91 billion in 2020 and is expected to reach USD 74.03 billion by 2026 and work at a CAGR of 17.65% over the forecast period (2021 - 2026).
-The wearable technology has evolved owing to the emergence of MEMS sensors.
-Incorporating these sensors into a dedicated wearable device driven by the impact of smartphones being used daily, on the GPS, or the IMU (consist of accelerometer, gyroscope, and magnetometer).
-These have helped the fitness tracking wearable to monitor body activities using these sensors.
+The wearable technology market is expected to register a CAGR of 17.6% over the forecast period.
+Wearable technology has evolved owing to the emergence of MEMS sensors.
+Incorporating these sensors into a dedicated wearable device is driven by the impact of smartphones being used daily on the GPS or the IMU (consisting of an accelerometer, gyroscope, and magnetometer).
+These have helped the fitness-tracking wearable monitor body activities using these sensors.

-Smartwatches are seeing a surge in new users, including the older population, because wearable makers, such as Apple and Fitbit, are adding health-monitoring features that appeal to older people and keep them updated about their health status in real-time.
-For instance, Apple features a fall detection app and an EKG monitor to the Apple Watch Series 4, while Fitbit added a feature to detect sleep apnea.
-The next-generation of Apple watches is expected to feature glucose monitoring for people with diabetes.
-The company also collaborated with L'Oreal to design the first skin sensor that detects UVA and UVB exposure.
+- Smartwatches are seeing a surge in new users, including the older population, because wearable makers, such as Apple and Fitbit, are adding health-monitoring features that appeal to older people and keep them updated about their health status in real-time.
+For instance, Apple features a fall detection app and an EKG monitor in the Apple Watch Series 4, while Fitbit added a feature to detect sleep apnea.
+The next generation of Apple watches is expected to feature glucose monitoring for people with diabetes.
+The company also worked with L'Oreal to make the first skin sensor that can tell when you've been exposed to UVA and UVB.

-The impact of COVID-19 on the wearable segment is expected to have a significant effect in 2020, and the first two quarters of the year following it as the supply chain has experienced a considerable disruption owing to the Covid-19 being declared as a pandemic.
-Asian countries such as China, India, South Korea, Taiwan, Japan who have a significant presence of manufacturers of the raw materials used in wearable products manufacturing has experienced lockdown and have impacted the production schedules.
-The sales have been down as the lockdown in most global economies has resulted in deliveries limited to essentials and has resulted in companies revising their revenue targets.
+The impact of COVID-19 on the wearable segment was expected to have a significant effect in the last year and the first two quarters of the year following it, as the supply chain experienced a considerable disruption owing to COVID-19 being declared a pandemic.
+Asian countries such as China, India, South Korea, Taiwan, and Japan, which have a significant presence of manufacturers of the raw materials used in wearable product manufacturing, have experienced lockdowns and have impacted production schedules.
+The sales have been down as the lockdown in most global economies has resulted in deliveries being limited to essentials and companies revising their revenue targets.

 Head-Mounted Display is Expected to Witness Significant Growth

-Owing to augmented, virtual, and mixed reality, digital projections are overlaid to real-life objects, providing contextual information, and allowing users to manipulate their surroundings visually.
-While these technologies are possible through smartphones, tablets, and a host of other mediums, Head Mounted Displays (HMDs) have become more popular.
+- Owing to augmented, virtual, and mixed reality, digital projections are overlaid with real-life objects, providing contextual information and allowing users to manipulate their surroundings visually.
+While these technologies are possible through smartphones, tablets, and a host of other mediums, head-mounted displays (HMDs) have become more popular.

-A report survey conducted by Ericsson Consumer Lab (2019) on 7,000 people aged between 15–69 in Brazil, China, France, Japan, South Korea, the UK, and the US, indicated that two out of three participants were interested in immersive AR gaming.
-Around 32% of the users agreed that AR games would be more interesting if AR technology is combined with physical activity and exercise.
+A survey conducted by Ericsson Consumer Lab on 7,000 people aged 15–69 in Brazil, China, France, Japan, South Korea, the UK, and the US indicated that two out of three participants were interested in immersive AR gaming.
+Around 32% of the users agreed that AR games would be more interesting if AR technology were combined with physical activity and exercise.